krisnasetyadi/microservices/blog/services/query-service/README.md

 query service just for making a query and storing some data and serving that data up very quickly to users

+if this service down the data will store in event bus and if this service running again, it will got data from the event bus